Goofygiraffe06/DailyCTFRobot/README.md

 > [!IMPORTANT]
 > This bot is designed for a single server use only and requires self-hosting.
-For detailed hosting instructions, please visit [my blog](https://goofygiraffe06.github.io/discord_bot).

 ## Usage